Bail and bonds play a major role in felony cases in Arizona. Occasionally, bail and bonds affect misdemeanor cases, too.

 Typically, that amount is roughly 10% of the total secured bond.

 For example, if you are arrested for felony DUI, or Aggravated DUI, you will be taken into custody, held for up to 24 hours, and taken before a magistrate.
-The magistrate will inform you of many rights and then decide on a bond.
+The magistrate will inform you of your rights and then decide on a bond.
 The magistrate may decide on a $5,000 secured appearance bond.
 Then, you or your family can try to locate a bail bonds company, who may require a $500 down payment in order for them to put up the remaining $4,500 to secure your release.

-Worse, even, than a secured appearance bond is a cash bond.
+Worse than a secured appearance bond is a cash bond.
 A cash bond is exactly what it sounds like: you must put up the full amount of the bond in cash in order to secure your release from custody.

 Bonding Out Matters to Your Case and Your Sanity

 When a criminal defendant is held in custody, the person has limited access to evidence; all communications with friends and family are recorded or copied; no telephone calls are safe; visitation with the person’s lawyer is restricted and strained; stress and fear are higher; and, most importantly, you are physically limited from assisting in your own defense.
 Getting out of jail is absolutely critical.
-It can help your case; it will keep you sane.
+It can help your case, and it will keep you sane.